beau1399/porpus/README.md

 1. Clojure is powerful, expressive, and works with (not against) real, contemporary hardware.
 2. Even for Lisp veterans, learning to apply Clojure is made difficult by the ecosystems most typical of Clojure Web development

+Expounding upon #1 above, one can start with the pretty tired old argument that homoiconicity, macros, and so on [make Lisp a better language than the ones that most people are using](http://www.paulgraham.com/avg.html).
+Truth and theory aside, 1) this argument has been slow to resonate with people actually writing code, and 2) there's a lot that can be added to it.